Not31337/GoatSimulator3-BP-Modding-SDK/README.md

 [Palworld Modding Docs](https://web.archive.org/web/20241213065222/https://pwmodding.wiki/docs/category/creating-a-blueprint-mod)

 ## Please Note
-When generating the project base with UE4GameProjectGenerator, I encountered many errors, so I made some fixes that may be incorrect or somewhat forceful.
+- When generating the project base with UE4GameProjectGenerator, I encountered many errors, so I made some fixes that may be incorrect or somewhat forceful.
+    These changes may cause unintended issues.

-For example, I changed the base class of AGGPerPlatformCullDistanceVolume from ACullDistanceVolume to AVolume due to errors with ACullDistanceVolume,
+    - For example, I changed the base class of AGGPerPlatformCullDistanceVolume from ACullDistanceVolume to AVolume due to errors with ACullDistanceVolume,
     removed PURE_VIRTUAL from several functions in GGCompanion_Owl,
     and commented out and disabled things like the HornComponent in AGGGoat because the editor was crashing during startup.

-These changes may cause unintended issues.
+    - For details on the errors I have masked, please see [here](/Docs/How-to-use-UE4GameProjectGenerator.md).

-The RickLick Mod uses chunk 1, and TestBPMod uses chunk 2.
+- The RickLick Mod uses chunk 1, and TestBPMod uses chunk 2.
 Please use a different chunk, or remove those mods.

 ## Credits